aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-npoi/missing-features-in-npoi/convert-word-document-to-png/_index.md

 ﻿---
-title: Convert Word Document to PNG
+title: Convert Word Document to PNG – Aspose.Words for .NET
+articleTitle: Convert Word Document to PNG
+linktitle: Convert Word Document to PNG
 description: "Aspose.Words for .NET allows to convert Word document to PNG.
 NPOI does not provide an opportunity to work with formats other than Word."
 type: docs
 weight: 10